neumino/neumino.github.io/movies.md

-### Kaabil
+### iBoy
-*Released on 2017-01-26, vote average 8*
+*Released on 2017-01-27, vote average 6.6*

-A man (Hrithik) is avenging the murder of his girlfriend (Yami Gautam).
+After an accident, Tom wakes from a coma to discover that fragments of his smart phone have been embedded in his head, and worse, that returning to normal teenage life is impossible because he has developed a strange set of super powers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/WYi4GTSoVqA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/FbEWtpSmJXg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>